amolpandey/airflow-spark/README.md

     python.exe -m pip install --upgrade pip
     ```

-- Build the customized image of the Airflow with the neccesary packages and components installed to interacti with the Spark cluster
+- Build the customized image of the Airflow with the neccesary packages and components installed to interact with the Spark cluster
     ```
     docker compose build
     ```